A series of five films beginning in 1984, the movies can be broken into distinct eras.

 - Beware the Nice Ones: Mr. Miyagi is calm and peaceful, but that doesn't mean he's lacking in fighting skill.

 - Big Damn Heroes: Mr. Miyagi gets to do this at least Once per Movie.
 Daniel gets his own moment in Karate Kid 2, when he rescues the stranded village bellringer during the height of a typhoon.

-- Breakout Villain: John Kreese appeared in only three scenes in the original film but was so memorably over-the-top that he was present in the next two sequels.
-Granted, his scene in Part II was initially filmed for the first movie.
+- Breakout Villain: John Kreese appeared in only three scenes in the original film but was so memorably over-the-top that he was present in the next two sequels and returns at the Big Bad of Cobra Kai.
+Granted, his scene in Part II was initially scripted for the first movie.

 - Bully Brutality: Every one of the nasty karate students Daniel runs into (the Cobra Kai, Chozen) gives him sound beatings.